Young Brothers gets OK to raise rates 46%

-Customers of interisland cargo transportation firm Young Brothers LLC will be paying 46% more to ship goods under a regulatory decision made today.
+Interisland cargo customers of Young Brothers LLC will pay 46% more to ship goods under a regulatory ruling Monday.

-The state Public Utilities Commission granted an emergency rate increase to the company following a hearing on Friday.
+The state Public Utilities Commission granted the regulated company an emergency rate increase following a Friday hearing that included the state Consumer Advocate opposing what it considered an excessive increase.

-The increase is expected to boost Young Brothers interisland shipping revenue by $27 million, which is moderately less than a $30.4 million increase that the company sought based on what it forecast would be enough to break-even financially.
+The rate hike is expected to boost Young Brothers’ interisland shipping revenue by $27 million, which was modestly less than a $30.4 million increase that the company sought based on what it forecast would be enough to break even financially.

-Young Brothers, which sought the emergency rate increase on July 7, told the PUC that it “will have no choice but to immediately begin the process of discontinuing regulated intrastate water carrier services” if it didn’t receive an increase by today.
+Young Brothers, which sought the emergency rate increase July 7 after coronavirus-related impacts on its business deepened a projected financial loss this year despite recent cost-cutting, told the PUC that it “will have no choice but to immediately begin the process of discontinuing regulated intrastate water carrier services” if it didn’t receive approval for an increase by Monday.

 In May, Young Brothers requested that the state Legislature give the company $25 million from Hawaii’s share of federal COVID-19 emergency funds to sustain operations through this year.
 Lawmakers did not provide such assistance.

-Young Brothers claimed that its Seattle-based parent, Saltchuk Resources Inc., decided to quit putting cash into the interisland cargo carrier to cover financial losses after doing so for the last two years.
-The company also claimed that it could not find viable other sources of capital.
+Young Brothers said that its Seattle-based parent, Saltchuk Resources Inc., decided to quit putting cash into the interisland cargo carrier to cover financial losses after doing so for the past two years.
+The company also said that it could not find other viable sources of capital.

 “It is from this extremely difficult position that the commission makes the decision,” the PUC said in its order.